Using Prosody with Docker

 The first time you run this, it may take some time to download the required Docker images.

-Our build server that handles all our releases and nightly builds, also builds Docker images and publishes them to the registry at prosody/prosody.
+Our build server that handles all our releases and nightly builds, also builds Docker images and publishes them to the registry at prosodyim/prosody.

-When telling Docker which image to use when pulling or starting a container, use `prosody/prosody`.
-You can optionally add a specific tag to use, such as `prosody/prosody:trunk`.
-By default Docker uses the tag called 'latest', which will always be our latest stable release.
+When telling Docker which image to use when pulling or starting a container, use prosodyim/prosody.
+You can optionally add a specific tag to use, such as prosodyim/prosody:trunk.
+By default Docker uses the tag called ‘latest’, which will always be our latest stable release.

 Dockerfile

 Our build server uses the scripts and Dockerfile from the prosody-docker project.
-It uses the latest stable release of prosody-docker to build new images.
+You can use this repository to build the container images yourself.

 Volumes